inkloud/gnurun-wms-panel/README.md

 -   Build the dev container with `docker build -t gnrwms-dev .`
 -   Run the dev container with `docker run --rm -it -p 5173:5173 -v "$(pwd)"/src:/app/src gnrwms-dev`

+From inside `backend/`:

+-   Build the backend container with `docker build -t gnrwms-dev-backend .`
+-   Run the backend container with `docker run --rm -it -p 8000:8000 -v "$(pwd)"/:/app/ gnrwms-dev-backend`

 From the repository root: